-Dr Ian Musgrave of South Australia, is well known within the iTelescope & amateur astronomy community for both his Astroblog and his Sky Alerts.
+Dr Ian Musgrave of South Australia, is well known within the iTelescope & amateur astronomy community.
 He is also one of iTelescope's top Science Advisors and a member of the STEREOHUNTER Group.

 My "hmmm that's funny" moment came when my mate Comet Al asked me to check a potential comet he found in the STEREO spacecraft images.
 "Found it" said I, sending back what I thought was my confirmation image.
 "That's Mercury" replies Comet Al. "But it has a tail" I wailed.
 This serendipitous observation eventually resulted in my name being on a paper presented to the International Planetary Society Meeting.